238 Main Street, E48-500

 Business School Overview

-The Sloan School of Management at Massachusetts Institute of Technology offers graduate programs in these departments and concentrations: accounting, economics, entrepreneurship, finance, health care administration, human resources management, industrial management, international business, leadership, manufacturing and technology management, marketing, management information systems, production/operations management, organizational behavior, supply chain management/logistics, quantitative analysis/statistics and operations research, and technology.
-Its tuition is full-time: $57,920 per year.
-At graduation, 84.5 percent of graduates of the full-time program are employed.
+The Sloan School of Management at Massachusetts Institute of Technology offers these departments and concentrations: accounting, economics, entrepreneurship, finance, general management, health care administration, human resources management, industrial management, international business, leadership, manufacturing and technology management, marketing, management information systems, production/operations management, organizational behavior, supply chain management/logistics, quantitative analysis/statistics and operations research, tax, and technology.
+Its tuition is full-time: $61,152 per year.
+At graduation, 80.9 percent of graduates of the full-time program are employed.

 Even graduate student organizations at MIT have a global focus, with business clubs for nations around the world.
-There are also sports clubs for everything from surfing to salsa dancing, and student athletes can join M.B.A. intramural teams to compete with other M.B.A. students throughout the Northeast.
-Students can also compete in yearlong contests in the MIT $100K Entrepreneurship Competition, with cash prizes and business start-up services for winning business plans.
-Students, faculty, and staff meet weekly for Consumption Functions, better known as “C-Functions,” which often celebrate international cultures with food, music, and dancing.
+There are also sports clubs for everything from skiing and snowboarding to golfing, and student athletes can join MBA intramural teams to compete with other MBA students throughout the Northeast and across the nation.
+Students can also compete in yearlong contests in the MIT $100K Entrepreneurship Competition, with cash prizes for winning business plans.
+Students, faculty and staff meet weekly for Consumption Functions, better known as “C-Functions,” which often celebrate international cultures with food, music and dancing.

 |Application deadline (U.S. residents)||N/A|